New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Introduction

-There have been a few attempts to apply Stein's method to exponential approximation. \cite{Weinberg2005} sketches a few potential applications but only tackles simple examples thoroughly, and \cite{Bon2006} only considers geometric convolutions. \cite{Chatterjee2006} breaks new ground by applying the method to a challenging problem in spectral graph theory using exchangeable pairs, but the calculations involved are application-specific and far from elementary.
+There have been a few attempts to apply Stein's method to exponential approximation. \citet{Weinberg2005} sketches a few potential applications but only tackles simple examples thoroughly, and \citet{Bon2006} only considers geometric convolutions. \citet{Chatterjee2006} breaks new ground by applying the method to a challenging problem in spectral graph theory using exchangeable pairs, but the calculations involved are application-specific and far from elementary.
 In this article, in contrast, we develop a general framework that more conveniently reduces a broad variety of complex exponential distributional approximation problems to the construction of couplings.
-We provide evidence that our approach can be fruitfully applied to non-trivial applications and in settings with dependence---settings where Stein's method typically is expected to shine.
+We provide evidence that our approach can be fruitfully applied to nontrivial applications and in settings with dependence---settings where Stein's method typically is expected to shine.

 The article is organized as follows.
-In the Section~\ref{sec1} we present two abstract theorems formulated in terms of couplings.
-We introduce a distributional transformation (the `equilibrium distribution' from renewal theory) which has not yet been extensively explored using Stein's method.
-We also make use of Stein couplings similar to those introduced in \cite{Chen2009}.
-This is followed by some more concrete coupling constructions that can be used along with the theorems.
-In Section~\ref{sec7} we give applications using these couplings to obtain exponential approximation rates for the theorem of R\'enyi on random sums and generalizations of it, hitting times for Markov chains, and to the classical theorem of Yaglom on the exponential asymptotic behavior of a critical Galton-Watson process conditioned on non-extinction; this is the first place this latter result has appeared in the literature.
-In Section~\ref{sec10} we then give the postponed proofs for the main theorems.
+In Section~\ref{sec1}, we present two abstract theorems formulated in terms of couplings.
+We introduce a distributional transformation (the ``equilibrium distribution'' from renewal theory) which has not yet been extensively explored using Stein's method.
+We also make use of Stein couplings similar to those introduced in \citet{Chen2009}.
+In Section~\ref{sec7}, we give applications using these couplings to obtain exponential approximation rates for the theorem of R\'enyi on random sums and hitting times for Markov chains; our approach yields generalizations of these results not previously available in the literature.
+Furthermore, we consider the rate of convergence in the classical theorem of Yaglom on the exponential asymptotic behavior of a critical Galton--Watson process conditioned on nonextinction; this is the first place this latter result has appeared in the literature.
+In Section~\ref{sec10}, we then give the postponed proofs for the main theorems.